mesosphere/dcos-docs-site/pages/services/kubernetes/1.2.0-1.10.5/advanced-install/index.md

 ## When 10.100.0.0/16 is in use

 By default, the Kubernetes cluster will use `10.100.0.0/16` as the service CIDR.
-If this is the case, a change to the Kubernetes cluster service CIDR is required.
+If this CIDR is already in use on your network, a change to the Kubernetes cluster service CIDR is required.

 Create an options JSON file, or edit an existing one: